-Whether scoring the new Madden game for EA or the trailer for the Amazing Spider Man, Mark Petrie is a composer known for infusing contemporary elements on top of epic orchestral writing.
-We sat down with him and asked a few questions about how he gets his sound, his favorite tools, his writing process and Madden 15.
+Whether it’s scoring the new “Madden” game for EA or the trailer for “The Amazing Spider-Man,” Mark Petrie is a composer known for infusing contemporary elements on top of epic orchestral writing.
+We sat down with him and asked a few questions about his favorite tools, how he gets his sound, his writing process, and “Madden NFL 15.”

-1. You just scored Madden 15.
+You just scored “Madden NFL 15.”
 How did you get the job?

-2. Can you describe the scoring process?
-How was a video game different from a film or trailer?
+Can you describe the scoring process?

-Madden is a bit different to a lot of games in that it doesn’t require much in the way of ‘adaptive’ music.
-In that regard, it was a much smoother transition from trailers, film and TV.
-In fact, one of my first gigs was writing music for Fox Sports, so the broadcast elements (where the in game music needs to make the player feel like they’re actually watching a real football game) came fairly naturally to me.
+“Madden” is a bit different to a lot of games in that it doesn’t require much in the way of adaptive music.
+In that regard, it was a much smoother transition from trailers, film, and TV.
+In fact, one of my first gigs was writing music for Fox Sports, so the broadcast elements (where the in-game music needs to make the player feel like they’re actually watching a real football game) came fairly naturally to me.

-To be honest, when I first listened through the previous couple of Madden scores I was pretty intimidated!
-A lot of the orchestral writing was virtuosic in that classic ‘NFL Films’ sound.
-I was charged with giving these themes a fresh coat of paint — bringing a modern trailer music production into the mix, but still within a recognizable Madden / broadcast sports sound.
+To be honest, when I first listened through the previous couple of “Madden” scores I was pretty intimidated!
+A lot of the orchestral writing was virtuosic in that classic “NFL film” sound.
+I was charged with giving these themes a fresh coat of paint — bringing a modern trailer music production into the mix, but still within a recognizable “Madden” or broadcast sports sound.
 It took a while to get the balance just right, but once we had everyone on the same page, the whole score was a thrill to produce.

 With trailer music I usually sketch out the chord changes and main melodic hooks for one section, then gradually refine the idea until I can see the track going somewhere — that it’s actually worthy of three acts.
 As a piano player I often use piano for the sketch, but I try to replace it quickly so that the piece isn’t dependent on the piano (unless I intend to use piano as a main instrument).

-4. What are some of your favorite plugins?
+What are some of your favorite plugins?

-5. Favorite libraries to blend?
+Favorite libraries to blend?

-6. What goes on a typical Mark Petrie master bus?
+What goes on a typical Mark Petrie master bus?

 Ha!
-I don’t know about massive (see Two Steps From Hell for that) but I really appreciate all support from fans who seek out us instrumental composers.
-It started when I saw that a ton of my music was up on fan made YouTube videos, and after a brief freak out that people were ’stealing’ my music, I came around to realize it could actually be a very good thing.
-I completely embraced the fans, and as much as I have been allowed to, have kept them up to date with the latest music.
-It’s important to keep making regular updates, but I also think it’s a matter of internet etiquette to keep the self-promotion to your ‘page’, not just to your personal feed.
+I don’t know about massive (see Two Steps from Hell for that) but I really appreciate all support from fans who seek out us instrumental composers.
+It started when I saw that a ton of my music was up on fan-made YouTube videos, and after a brief freak-out that people were “stealing” my music, I came around to realize it could actually be a very good thing.
+I completely embraced the fans, and as much as I have been allowed to, have kept them up-to-date with the latest music.
+It’s important to keep making regular updates, but I also think it’s a matter of internet etiquette to keep the self-promotion to your “page,” not just to your personal feed.

 By the way, it’s great to see that most libraries now understand the value of connecting with fans.
 It helps elevate and bring awareness to the whole genre of trailer music.

-8. What is the typical work day like?
-Time start, breaks, etc…
+What is the typical work day like?

-9. What does your rig consist of?
+What does your rig consist of?

 It’s very basic, I have a Mac Pro (not the trash can kind yet) loaded with 40GB of RAM, a nice weighted controller (Kurzweil SP2X) and a MOTU Ultralite.
-The only reason I can still manage to do trailer music on one computer is that I have eight SSDs inside it (added bonus, no cable mess).
-I use SonnetTech’s Tempo SSD Plus cards with OWC’s Extreme drives.
+The only reason I can still manage to do trailer music on one computer is that I have eight SSDs inside of it (added bonus, no cable mess).
+I use SonnetTech’s Tempo SSD Plus cards with OWC Mercury Extreme drives.
 That really helps a lot with the loading and streaming of samples.

 I’m really loving working on trailer music, so I’ll probably still be doing that.
 The challenges of shooting for the highest level of production value, and collaborating with musicians and other composers — it’s so much hard work and a lot of fun at the same time.
-I also had a blast working on Madden, so hopefully there’s more of that in the works.
+I also had a blast working on “Madden,” so hopefully there’s more of that in the works.